Managed Care Programmes

 - Radiology: We’ll cover general oncology-related radiology claims while you’re receiving either chemotherapy or radiotherapy treatment, and for 12 months post treatment.

-- Specialised radiology (e.g. CT scans, MRIs, angiography, radio-isotopes): These procedures require a separate pre-authorisation, and will be paid from the Major Medical Benefit.
+- Specialised radiology (e.g. CT scans, MRIs, angiography, radio-isotopes): These procedures require a separate pre-authorisation, and will be paid from the Core Benefit Bundle.

 - PET scans: You can have up to two PET scans per family per year, restricted to staging of malignant tumours.

-- Stoma therapy: This will be paid from the OHEB first (if your option has an OHEB) and once depleted, from the Major Medical Benefit.
+- Stoma therapy: This will be paid from the OHEB first (if your option has an OHEB) and once depleted, from the Core Benefit Bundle.
 Pre-authorisation is not required.

 - Terminal care & private nursing: As part of our Oncology Benefit, the Terminal Care Benefit will cover accommodation in a hospice or terminal care facility for the care of patients in terminal stages of life (subject to a limit).
 You’ll need to get pre-authorisation from the Hospital Authorisation Centre.
 Private nursing will be paid from the Alternatives to Hospitalisation benefit, where this is available.